scottwedge/JAX_archiving_service/JAX_Archiving_Service_API_docs.md

 - `api_key`
    - Value is the string representing the key
 - `metadata`
-   - Value is a dictionary containing some required keys.
+   - Value is a dictionary (in python or equivalent in other language) containing some required keys.
 Described in more detail below [click here][metadata_link].
 - `source_folder`
    - String representing the absolute path to the directory requested to be archived
 - `service_path`